-The basic characteristics of Bitcoin are that it only exists on the Internet, is not issued by any government or central bank, and is limited to just 21 million units.
+The basic characteristics of Bitcoin are that it only exists on the internet, it’s not issued by any government or central bank, and it’s limited to just 21 million units.
 However, each of those units can be divided into 100 million Satoshi.

 The total amount of Satoshi that can be potentially created is – get this – 2.1 zillion – if you can imagine a number that large.